Daisy-che/Data-science/README.md

 A collection of elements  separated by commas and enclosed in parentheses.Tuples are immutable ,it cannot be changed , used to represent fixed collection of items.Accessing element is a tuple is done  using indexing .You can concatenate items in a tuple using + operator.Iterate  over items in a tuple using loops.Checking if an element exist in a tuple using "in" operator.

+## Queue

+Is a linear data structure that stores items in a First In  First Out(FIFO)manner.Queue are a implemented using a list and dequeue(), append() and pop() function is used.